 They were brilliant: so full of passion and enthusiasm.
 We chatted for a few minutes and they really lifted my spirits.
 Thank you all.

 It soon became apparent that I needn’t have worried about MPs not turning up.
-They were there before we were ready, with an amazing show of support for our Elgin girl Karen from her local MPs Drew Hendry, Douglas Ross and Dave Duggan (a huge thank you from my in-laws who have special links to Moray, too) as well as a personal hero of mine Joanna Cherry.
+They were there before we were ready, with an amazing show of support from Scotland with Drew Hendry, Douglas Ross and Dave Duggan (a huge thank you from my in-laws who have special links to Moray) as well as a personal hero of mine Joanna Cherry.

 And Michelle, Trisha and Rosie were absolute stars, sharing their stories and happily posting for posterselfies.
 I couldn’t have wished for nicer people to come and they have my thanks forever.